Malia Slouch (2 sizes)

 SEAMING

-Turn hat inside out.ย Close up the magic circle and weave in that end only.
+Turn hat inside out.
+Close up the magic circle and weave in that end only.
 Then, thread your yarn needle onto the long finishing tail and sew the first 6 stitches (the ribbed band) together, stitch by stitch.
-The following photo is a screenshot from the video tutorial:
+You can find more details on that step in the video tutorial:

 Once you finish with the ribbed section, sew the rest of the seam up, stitch by stitch, putting your needle through the 3rd loop of the final row of HDCs and across to the corresponding stitch on the other side of the seam.
 This will ensure that the seam creates a row of visible top loops to match the other 3rd loop rows around the hat.
-The following photo is a screenshot from the video tutorial, with the 3rd loops highlighted:
+You can find more details on that step in the video tutorial:

 Weave in your tail and cut off the excess.
 Attach a pom pom (optional.)